johnmm/nltk-wiki/Book-Development.md

         * description, the pieces you need to solve it (architecture diagram if necessary)
         * the fact that there's overlap between these in terms of the required subtasks
         * some very different approaches exist for the above (favour popularity, reasonableness, coverage of approaches across the whole set)
-    2. Sub-tasks: WSD, pronoun resolution, entailment, finding things in text, language modeling, collocations, sentence segmentation, lexicon(?), normalization (stemming, unicode, case), syntax, named entity recognition? -- (identify tasks and writers by mid June)
+    2. Sub-tasks: WSD, pronoun resolution, entailment, finding things in text, language modeling, collocations, sentence segmentation, lexicon (associating meaning with words, and learning those associations automatically), normalization (stemming, unicode, case), syntax, named entity recognition? -- (identify tasks and writers by mid June)
         * show that these are non-trivial tasks (requires an example), but also do-able (outline of how it works)
         * each block of the architecture diagrams is a candidate here
         * include some indication of what performance to expect on each task (state of the art performance?)